UTokyo-ICEPP/aqcel/README.md

 See a [turorial](https://github.com/UTokyo-ICEPP/aqcel/blob/main/tutorial_aqcel.ipynb).
 We support following types of gates : X, Y, Z, H, RX, RY, RZ, U1, U2, U3, SX, SXdg, T, Tdg, C(X,Y,Z,H,RX,RY,RZ,U1,U2,U3,SX), TOFFOLI, MCU.
 AQCEL optimizes quantum circuits by using a quantum computer for polynomial computational resources, however we support demo ideal test using a classical simulation.

+※ Some quantum gates cannot be supported in this version.
+We are trying to fix this bug.

 ## Paper
 You can see details of AQCEL in [arXiv : 2102.10008](https://arxiv.org/abs/2102.10008).